adamtilson/adamtilson.github.io/lecture/lec-05/markdown.md

 - We then showed that each of these numbers was even
   - this meant there exists a smaller fraction which satisfies the same conditions
   - This is a Contradiction ⨳
-- Thus, by the well ordering principle, there set of counter-examples must be empty
+- The set of counter-examples must be empty
 - Review the following 3 slides from lecture 2.
 How would we reword this into a proof using the well-ordering principle template?
 ---
 .left-column[